What are the Different Types of Content Management Systems?

 Leveraging a CMS’s automation and centralized authoring allows authors to produce several iterations of content simultaneously, cutting labor expenditures and speeding workflows.

-However, selecting and implementing an extensive CMS involves initial investments.
+However, selecting and implementing an extensive CMS for a VOD platform involves initial investments.

 Still, if structured and versatile content types are imperative, a CMS platform can facilitate multidimensional authoring and improvement while its library of components fosters reuse.